 On this page:

 When a person has trouble breathing, they may need surgery to help them.
-A doctor makes an opening in the person’s windpipe, also known as the trachea.
-This opening is called a tracheostomy.
-Air goes through a metal or plastic tube placed in the opening instead of through the person’s nose or mouth.
-The need for a “trach,” pronounced trayk, can be short term or permanent.
-Some people may also need breathing help from a breathing machine, known as a mechanical ventilator.
+A doctor makes an opening through the front of the neck and into the person’s windpipe, which is also called the trachea.
+The opening is called a tracheostomy.
+Air goes in the opening through a metal or plastic tube called a “trach tube,” or “trach,” instead of through the person’s nose or mouth when they breathe.
+A trach tube might be needed for a short time, might be needed for a long time, or might be permanent.
+Some people also might need a mechanical ventilator, which is a machine that helps them breathe.

-Young children who need a trach do not get to practice making sounds.
-This can lead to speech and language delays.
+Young children who need a trach do not get to practice talking or making sounds from their mouths without assistance.
+This lack of practice can cause speech and language delays.

 If you have a tracheostomy or need a mechanical ventilator to help you breathe, an SLP will help with any speech, communication, and swallowing trouble you have.

 If you have a tracheostomy or need a ventilator to help you breathe, an SLP will help with any speech, communication, and swallowing problems.
 SLPs work with you, your doctor, and/or your respiratory therapist to find and teach you the safest and best way for you to speak.